A list of Active sustainable development programs in Kenya

 KCDMS

 The Kenya Crops and Dairy Market Systems (KCDMS) is a 5-year program running from 2017.
 It is funded by the United States Agency for International Development (USAID) and managed by RTI International.
-The USAID grant aims to increase production, reduce poverty and malnutrition in 12 counties.
+The USAID grant aims to increase production and reduce poverty and malnutrition in 12 counties.
 Its selected value chains are; dairy, fodder, mango, banana, avocado, pineapple, passion fruit, sweet potato, and African Leafy Vegetables.

 LMS

-The Kenya livestock Market Systems (LMS) is a 5-year program funded by the USAID, Feed the Future program.
+The Kenya Livestock Market Systems (LMS) is a 5-year program funded by the USAID, Feed the Future program.
 Implemented by ACDI/VOCA, Mercy Corps, and BOMA Project.
 The LMS aims to strengthen people’s resilience to shocks and stresses and reduce the prevalence and depth of poverty, household hunger, and chronic undernutrition.
 It targets Garissa, Isiolo, Marsabit, Turkana, and Wajir counties.

 KIM